pfdubois/BridgeBidding/source/InterestingGadgets.rst

 This chapter describes a variety of interesting conventions you might see, or wish to adopt.
 Many of these "gadgets" outside the standard ones have one or more variants.
-If something here sparks your interest, you may wish to do further research.
+If something here sparks your interest, you should do further research.

 .. warning:: Many of these ideas are incompatible with each other